-U.S. keeper Ashlyn Harris was a recent interviewee on the site and she shared how midfielder and three-time Olympic gold medallist Heather O’Reilly started performing her well-known version of Eminem’s ‘Lose Yourself’ in their University of North Carolina days.
-Boston Breakers’ O’Reilly featured on here herself last year and Becky gives her own opinion on that Slim Shady rendition, also responding to my question of whether ‘HAO’ replicates the explicit version or tones it down for her teammates!
+U.S. keeper Ashlyn Harris was a recent interviewee on the site, sharing how midfielder and three-time Olympic gold medallist Heather O’Reilly started performing her well-known version of Eminem’s ‘Lose Yourself’ in their University of North Carolina days.
+Becky gives her own opinion on that Slim Shady rendition, also responding to the question of whether ‘HAO’ replicates the explicit version, or tones it down for her teammates!

-As mentioned, Becky was crowned Defender of the Year as the Blues came 2nd in the regular season, although they were ousted in the play-offs by Portland in a 3-2 result after extra-time.
-This season, the good work has continued as the team are in 2nd place heading towards the final stretch of the campaign.
+As mentioned, Becky was crowned Defender of the Year as the Blues came 2nd in the regular season, although they were ousted in the play-offs by Portland in extra-time.
+This season, the good work has continued, as the team sit 2nd heading towards the final stretch of the campaign.

-The 1-0 win over Portland last Saturday (28th June) was FCKC’s sixth in a row and their eighth game unbeaten.
-Lauren Holiday got the goal and although she chooses some of the songs in the locker room it is a player who this week turned 24 that was in charge of the playlist at the time of the interview, as Becky explains.
+The 1-0 win over Portland last Saturday (28th June) was FCKC’s sixth in a row, with Lauren Holiday the scorer.
+Although Holiday chooses some of the songs in the locker room, a player who this week turned 24 has been emerging as another contender.